mrb/mrb.github.com/_posts/2014-03-10-sales-for-engineers.markdown

 13. If you can't confidently sell your product at the price you sell it for, either don't sell it, or sell it for a different price.

-14. Sales and the interaction between human beings is the ultimate complex distributed system.
+14. Sales and the interaction between human beings is the ultimate distributed system.

-15. You have an advantage in sales because you understand the product in a special way.
+15. You have an advantage in sales because you understand the product in a specific way.

 16. You have an advantage in sales because you breathe numbers and functions.

 17. You have an advantage in sales because you can see through the data.

-18. You have a disadvantage in sales because you understand the product in a special way.
+18. You have a disadvantage in sales because you understand the product in a specific way.

 19. You have a disadvantage in sales because you breathe numbers and functions.